ArduPilot/ardupilot_wiki/common/source/docs/common-here-plus-gps.rst

 If this link is broken you may find a newer version is available under the "Driver" section of `this ublox page <https://www.u-blox.com/en/product-resources?f[0]=property_file_product_filter%3A2779>`__.

-When first installed, the device may show up in the "sensors" catagory in device manager.
+When first installed, the device may show up in the "sensors" category in device manager.
 If this happens, please right click on it and "update driver" select
 "Browse my computer for driver software" then select